gmilteer/Online-Offline-Budget-Trackers/README.md

 # Online-Offline-Budget-Trackers

 This is a Budget Tracker application to allow for offline access and functionality.
-Giving users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.
-Having offline functionality is paramount to our applications success.

 ## User Story